 Should I Get an Appraisal Before Selling My House or Use a CMA?

-Anytime a house sells to a buyer who is financing their purchase, the lender will require a third-party appraisal to verify the value of the property and determine what they’re willing to lend.
-As a separate matter, sellers also have the option to get their own pre-listing appraisal for the purpose of setting an asking price.
+Anytime a house sells to a buyer who is financing their purchase, the lender will require a third-party appraisal to verify the property’s value and determine what they’re willing to lend.
+As a separate matter, sellers also have the option to get their own pre-listing appraisal to set an asking price.
 That begs the question: Should I get an appraisal before selling my house?
 Is it even the best way to price a home?
 When might a pre-listing appraisal make sense?

 While an appraisal is one method of assessing home value, it isn’t the typical way to decide on a listing price.
-Normally, a top real estate agent’s comparative market analysis (CMA) is all you need to gauge what a buyer is likely to pay for your home, saving sellers the $300-$600 extra expense of ordering an appraisal.
+Usually, a top real estate agent’s comparative market analysis (CMA) is all you need to gauge what a buyer is likely to pay for your home, saving sellers between $300 and $400 in extra expenses if they order an appraisal.

-What’s more, a CMA is highly reflective of current real estate market conditions for your area.
+Moreover, a CMA reflects your area’s current real estate market conditions.
 And you can always get a free online home value estimate as a starting point.
 However, certain scenarios may justify obtaining a pre-listing appraisal.
 In this guide, we cover what those special circumstances may be so you can make an informed decision.

 Special cases for when you should get an appraisal before selling your house